MigalBothma/imdb_python/README.md

 ------------------
 1. Navigate to */imdb_python*
 2. do python setup.py install (This will install package to python/lib/site-packages )
-3. pip install -r requirements.txt ( Install requirements )
+3. or alternatively : pip install -r requirements.txt ( Install requirements )
 4. In */imdb_python* do *python imdbscrape --console_print True*

 Linux